shakil-brl/otmsadminlive/README.md

  Disaster management

  ## Report Requirements
- Real-time Training Category, Service Provider, and Batch-wise Attendance Report:
+ 1.Real-time Training Category, Service Provider, and Batch-wise Attendance Report:
- Category/Batch/Service Provider/District/Upazila-wise Trainee Report
+ 2.Category/Batch/Service Provider/District/Upazila-wise Trainee Report
- Training Category-wise Service Provider List Report:
+ 3.Training Category-wise Service Provider List Report:
- Training Category, Service Provider, and Trainer List Report Training Category, Service Provider, and Batch-wise Evaluation Report Inspection Report:
+ 4.Training Category, Service Provider, and Trainer List Report 5.Training Category, Service Provider, and Batch-wise Evaluation Report 6.Inspection Report:
- Feedback Report
+ 7.Feedback Report
- Trainees Travel and Entertainment Allowance Report Links of Live Streaming for Every Batch
+ 8.Trainees Travel and Entertainment Allowance Report 9.Links of Live Streaming for Every Batch

 Other if required: This section should detail any additional reports that may be necessary based on specific project needs or requirements not covered in the above